ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 - [Kontena Cloud](https://www.kontena.io/cloud) makes it easy to deploy, manage, audit, and follow the performance of the infrastructure and services;
 - [Volume management in Kontena](https://www.kontena.io/docs/using-kontena/volumes.html) is straightforward and it can use use all Docker Volume plugins.
 Kontena can use volumes from different cloud providers (e.g. Digital Ocean block storage, AWS S3, etc.), and it can use data storage engines (though it's up to the user to deploy and configure them);
 - Kontena's stacks aren't exactly the same as Docker Compose stacks, and there's no conversion tool available.
 Reference to [Kontena's stack documentation](https://www.kontena.io/docs/references/kontena-yml.html) is advised.
 Expect some trial and error when editing complex Docker Compose YML files into Kontena YML.
-- Technical support from Kontena is to-the-point and quite friendly, and provided by Kontena's development team, giving it the feel of being "by developers for developers".
+- Technical support from Kontena is to-the-point and quite friendly, and since it's provided by Kontena's development team, it gives it the feeling of being "by developers for developers".

 ## References
 [Kontena](https://www.kontena.io/)